ux/ui essentials

 • English: A proper language test should be done by a teacher who understands design fundamentals and the terminology needed for effective communication.

-• Competency scope: a good designer needs to be an effective problem-solver and critical thinker to understand and address various challenges during the design process.
+• competency scope: a good designer needs to be an effective problem-solver and critical thinker to understand and address various challenges during the design process.

-• Self-management/responsibility: A designer should be able to perform tasks without supervision, timely report problems, and solve them.
+• self-management/responsibility: A designer should be able to perform tasks without supervision, timely report problems, and solve them.

-• Presentation: The ability to present design to clients, explain and justify the choice of a particular solution to a problem, and "defend” design.
+• presentation: The ability to present design to clients, explain and justify the choice of a particular solution to a problem, and "defend” design.

-• Mentoring: The ability to explain, share, and transfer experience with teammates, not just doing it for them but teaching them to understand how and why it works that way.
+• mentoring: The ability to explain, share, and transfer experience with teammates, not just doing it for them but teaching them to understand how and why it works that way.

 Steps of passing UX/UI design matrix